Iraq: Sport

 Football is the most popular sport in Iraq.
-Football is a considerable uniting factor in Iraq following years of war and unrest.
 Basketball, swimming, weightlifting, bodybuilding, boxing, kick boxing and tennis are also popular sports.

-The Iraqi Football Association is the governing body of football in Iraq, controlling the Iraq national football team and the Iraqi Premier League.
+The Iraq Football Association is the governing body of football in Iraq, controlling the Iraq national football team and the Iraq Stars League.
 It was founded in 1948, and has been a member of FIFA since 1950 and the Asian Football Confederation since 1971.
-Iraq were the 2007 AFC Asian Cup champions after defeating Saudi Arabia in the final by 1–0 thanks to a goal by captain Younis Mahmoud and they have participated in two FIFA competitions (the 1986 FIFA World Cup and the 2009 FIFA Confederations Cup).
+Iraq were champions of the 2007 AFC Asian Cup, and they participated in the 1986 FIFA World Cup and the 2009 FIFA Confederations Cup.